-Seeking to Create Connection in a Suddenly Disconnected World
+Creating Connection in a Suddenly Disconnected World

 Whether it’s amongst the largest structures we know about (stars, galaxies, comets), or some of the smallest known particles, (viruses) – all things that connect have a profound impact on us as humans.
 I used my pandemic-time spent in Kansas to develop an instrumental cinematic album reflecting on this thought.

+The title of the album, as well as the grand formation that takes place in the opening track, both refer to the beauty of comets (there being a dust tail and an ion tail in every comet.)
 Sophia 537, named after the Hagia Sophia Cathedral in modern-day Istanbul, grew out of my reaction to observing the comet.
 I had an intense drive over to the country to see it, speeding so as not to miss the visibility window.
 Getting there, I stood, heart racing, looking in awe at something so beautiful, calm, yet ferociously racing through space.This contrast between the human anxiety with the more celestial or God-given peace is something I wanted to explore through.
 The tune ultimately relaxes and succumbs to this appreciation of the world around it.

 The Fireflies in Kansas (Are as Big as the Stars) continue this feeling of awe with lush pads and Desplat-like flutes.
 Things then get much more introspective with a Chopin / Morricone-esque piano solo, Folie á Deux, as well as a piano and guitar jazz duo, To The Girl in the Window, featuring Wayne Goins on guitar.